josejuanhernandez/demand-estimation/README.md

 (https://www.sciencedirect.com/science/article/pii/S0360544215004442)
 Abstract: Energy demand characteristics were surveyed and measured throughout Korea to establish load models for three types of buildings: hotels, hospitals, and offices.
 The consumption of electricity and fuel was collected and statistically analysed to establish four types of building loads: electricity, heating, hot water, and cooling energy.
 The annual, monthly, daily, and hourly patterns of the four load types were derived for the three building types.
 Key statistical values such as the annual mean, maximum, and minimum values are provided.
 A procedure is presented to compose building load models as a time series covering the 8760 h of a year by combining daily and hourly patterns.
 The key features of the load models were compared to better understand the energy consumption characteristics of the three building types.
 Substantial variations in the magnitudes and patterns were observed among the types of buildings and loads.
 The load models can be applied to a wide range of problems in building energy system design and planning, including simulations and optimizations of community energy systems.
 Keywords: Building energy demand model; Hotel; Hospital; Office; Electricity heating cooling hot-water; Korea

+L. Mauch and B. Yang, "A new approach for supervised power disaggregation by using a deep recurrent LSTM network," 2015 IEEE Global Conference on Signal and Information Processing (GlobalSIP), Orlando, FL, USA, 2015, pp. 63-67, doi: 10.1109/GlobalSIP.2015.7418157.

 Kush, Ramazon & Chen, George & Abelson, Brian & Nowocin, Kendall & Sakhrani, Vivek & Xu, Ling & Spatocco, Brian.
 (2015).
 Targeting Villages for Rural Development Using Satellite Image Analysis.
 Big Data.
 3. 41-53.
 10.1089/big.2014.0061.